 How to Decide on the Best MBA Program for You

+As you chat with admissions teams and research different business schools and their MBA programs, what should you think about when making a final decision?
 Below are factors that Ross students have told us they considered.
-I encourage you to develop your own list and weigh each factor.
+I encourage you to develop your own list and weigh each factor carefully.

 This is the most common place applicants start when they make their target lists.
 If you’re going to consider rankings, know what factors and weights the rankings organizations use and their methodology.